PhiLhoSoft/console-master/README.md

 ## Features

-Out of the box, the extension offers to insert a `console.log` call just below the line where the caret is.
+Out of the box, the extension offers to insert a `console.log` call just below the line where the caret is (or where the carets are, the extension supports multiple carets / selections) with just a keyboard shortcut.
 The call has, by default, a message with the file name and the line number where the caret is, and if an identifier was selected, or the caret was in such identifier, the identifier itself.
 The identifier is also added as a parameter of the function call.

 For example, given the following code snippet: